-Finding new ways to engage volunteers is crucial for nonprofits in 2021.
+Finding new ways to engage volunteers is crucial for nonprofits going into 2022.
 Here are 3 ways nonprofits can increase volunteer engagement with gamification.

 For those who don’t know, gamification is the application of game principles and rewards into non-game contexts.
 Incorporating gamification within a volunteer program can help an organization retain and engage valuable supporters.
 As the value of a volunteer hour continues to rise ($27.20 in 2021), the importance of volunteer engagement and retention also increases.
 Gamification provides an organization with a differentiator and volunteers with a motive to continue to give regularly.

 Many studies have demonstrated the value of gamification in both the for-profit and nonprofit sectors.
 In fact, 87% of people surveyed agree that gamification makes them more productive.
 For nonprofit organizations, gamification offers the unique opportunity to entice volunteers, reward them, and create long-term ambassadors for a cause.